-The 3-bit R counter divides the reference input frequency by an integer of 1 to 7.
+The 3-bit R counter divides the reference input frequency by an integer between 1 and 7.
 The divided-down signal is presented as the reference clock to the phase frequency detector (PFD).
 The divide ratio is set in R1_DB[4:6].
 Maximizing the PFD frequency reduces the N value.
-This reduces the noise multiplied at a rate of 20 log(N) to the output and reduces occurrences of spurious components.
+This reduces the noise multiplied at a rate of $20 \log(N)$ to the output and reduces occurrences of spurious components.